-In my free time, I enjoy reading, collecting physical media, and sharing my passion of drawing and visual culture with others.
+In my free time, I enjoy collecting physical media, and sharing my passion of drawing and visual culture with others.

 For inquiries regarding my availability to help visualize your next project or for mentorship opportunities, please send me an email: